huangli712/iQIST/docs/src/ch04/out_ochi.md

 **Format**

-The *solver.ochi.dat* file contains a few (*norbs*$$\times$$*norbs* + 2) blocks.
-The first *norbs*$$\times$$*norbs* blocks are orbital-resolved orbital-orbital correlation functions.
+The *solver.ochi.dat* file contains a few (*norbs*``\times``*norbs* + 2) blocks.
+The first *norbs*``\times``*norbs* blocks are orbital-resolved orbital-orbital correlation functions.
 The next block is the total orbital-orbital correlation function.
 The final block is the sum of orbital-resolved orbital-orbital correlation functions.
 Each block is appended by two blank lines.
 In each block, the error bar data are always shown in the rightmost column.

 !!! note